Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Conclusion

 \section{Conclusion}

-This work proposes a FEMU inverse framework for identifying heterogeneous fields of elastic properties and density in nonlinear planar Bernoulli--Euler beams.
-Stiffness distributions, $\EA(\xi)$ and $\EI(\xi)$, are identified from quasi-static displacements under known loads.
+This work proposes a FEMU inverse framework for identifying heterogeneous fields of elastic properties and density in nonlinear planar Bernoulli--Euler~(BE) beams.
+Stiffness distributions, $\Astf(\xi)$ and $\Cstf(\xi)$, are identified from quasi-static displacements under known loads.
 Then, the density distribution, $\rho(\xi)$, is reconstructed from a finite number of the first modes and frequencies (1 to 12), using the previously identified stiffness.
 The unknown fields are parameterized using the so-called \textit{material mesh}, introduced by~\cite{Borzeszkowski2022}.
-Analytical derivatives of the objective function w.r.t.~the discrete parameters of $\EA$, $\EI$, and $\rho$ are derived.
+Analytical derivatives of the objective function w.r.t.~the discrete parameters of $\Astf$, $\Cstf$, and $\rho$ are derived.
 Several numerical examples demonstrate the robustness of the framework and highlight key challenges.
 The results for the identification of elastic parameters align well with those of~\cite{Borzeszkowski2022}, while the density identification gives new insight.
+The results of the inverse analysis for the quasi-experimental data generated using 1D and full 3D FE models are compared, showing that material heterogeneity over the cross-section does not significantly affect the results for slender beams as long as BE beam theory is valid.
 A comprehensive study is carried out for the density reconstruction, analyzing the effect of inaccurate stiffness, the number of modes, noise in modal data, and regularization.
 The framework is modular and extends naturally to shells and bulk structures.
 Each core component, such as FE formulation, optimization algorithm, or constitutive model, can be easily replaced.
-This flexibility is demonstrated in Sec.~\ref{s:Ex_curv_stif}, where the B2M1 discretization from~\citet{Sauer2024} is used to alleviate membrane locking in selected load cases.
+This flexibility is demonstrated in Sec.~\ref{s:Ex3_stat}, where the hybrid approach from~\citet{Sauer2024} is used to alleviate membrane locking in selected load cases.